Cape Canaveral Launch Complex 14

 Launch Complex 14 (LC-14) is a launch site at Cape Canaveral Space Force Station in Florida.
-LC-14 was used for various crewed and uncrewed Atlas launches, including the February 1962, Friendship 7 flight aboard which John Glenn became the first American to orbit the Earth.
+Part of the Missile Row lineup of launch sites in the region, LC-14 was used for various crewed and uncrewed Atlas launches, including the February 1962 Friendship 7 flight aboard which John Glenn became the first American to orbit the Earth.

+LC-14 is currently leased to Stoke Space for their Nova launch vehicle.

 History

+Atlas and Mercury

-LC-14 was the first Atlas pad in operation and hosted the test flights in 1957–58.
-It was also the only one of the original four pads to never have a booster explode on it.
-By 1959, it was decided to convert the pad for the Atlas D missile and space launches, and a large service tower was added early in the year.
+LC-14 was the first Atlas pad in operation and hosted the initial Atlas A and B test flights in 1957-58 It was also the only one of the original four pads to never have a booster explode on it.
+By 1959, it was decided to convert the pad for Atlas D missile and space launches, and a large service tower was added early in the year.
 The first Atlas flown from the renovated LC-14 was Missile 7D on May 18; however, a problem with the launcher hold-down arms damaged the missile and caused its explosion shortly after launch.
 This was traced to improper procedures during the renovation of the pad and was quickly fixed.
-The first space launch off of LC-14 was the Big Joe Mercury test in September.
-As the designated Mercury-Atlas facility, LC-14 was thus the only Atlas pad sporting the infrastructure needed for crewed launches.
+The first space launch off LC-14 was the Big Joe Mercury test in September.
+As the designated Mercury-Atlas facility, LC-14 was thus the only Atlas pad having the infrastructure needed for crewed launches.
 The first MIDAS satellites, one Atlas-Able launch, and a few more ICBM tests were conducted from LC-14 before it was completely turned over to NASA.

 LC-14 is most well known as the launch site for NASA's Mercury-Atlas 6 flight, which made Glenn the first American in orbit.
 It was also the launch site of the remaining three Mercury-Atlas flights and various uncrewed Atlas launches.
 Later, it was the site for Atlas-Agena launches for the Agena Target Vehicles for Project Gemini.

 Following decommissioning and abandonment as an active launch site, LC-14 slowly fell into decay.
-The proximity to the Atlantic Ocean created an ideal environment for corrosion of metal components, and the complex's red metal gantry structures were dismantled for safety reasons during the 1970s.
+The proximity to salty ocean air created an ideal environment for corrosion of metal components, and the complex's red metal gantry structures were dismantled for safety reasons during the 1970s.